Maximize Your Leadership Potential

 How do you move from the chaos of a hundred ideas to prioritized, focused action?

 Note-and-vote is simple yet powerful.
-It can be used in critical strategy sessions or even to set a real-time agenda for a meeting.
+It can be used in a design sprint, a critical strategy sessions or even to set a real-time agenda for a meeting.

 As you might expect, the process has two steps, note and then vote.
 I’ll explain each in detail so you can apply it to your next meeting.